 After getting rid of 2,000 books, only a few remain.
 Where some people might shelve their cookbooks in the kitchen, I stack my writing books, a few of which are required reading in the online writing class I teach:

 The kitchen cabinets hide everything unsightly from plain view, especially my wide assortment of herbal teas, not to mention the dish soap and (tucked away in the back) a nearly magical masticating juicer:

-A small hallway leads you to the bedroom, in which you’ll find—ahem—a bed, and a nearby writing space, which allows me to roll out of bed at 3:30 a.m. and write:
+A small hallway leads you to the bedroom, in which of course you’ll find a bed, as well as a nearby writing space, which allows me to roll out of bed at 3:30 a.m. and write: